bitstein/shamir39/README.md

 This library uses Trezor's BIP39 [python-mnemonic](https://github.com/trezor/python-mnemonic) and SLIP39 [python-shamir-mnemonic](https://github.com/trezor/python-shamir-mnemonic) libraries to perform [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing) on a BIP39 passphrase.

-This is untested software based on software that remains under review.
-Use at your own risk, and don't use it to protect money!
+⚠️ **This is untested software based on software that remains under review.
+Use at your own risk, and don't use it to protect money!** ⚠️

 ## Usage